Mathematics at NWAS

 Our maths curriculum is carefully planned and delivered to ensure children achieve our Intent.

 - The national curriculum objectives which are incorporated into short term planning supported by the White Rose small steps scheme and our calculation policy.
-This provides a cycle of objectives to build upon previous knowledge year on year and a coherent sequence
+This provides a cycle of objectives to build upon previous knowledge year on year and a coherent sequence of bite sized chunks.

 - The CPA (Concrete Pictorial Abstract) model to build competency in new concepts

-- A focus on key learning, reasoning and problem solving, key questions, and sentence stems
+- A focus on key learning, reasoning and problem solving, key questions, and sentence stems.

 - Opportunities for collaboration and an emphasis on peer discussion and good quality maths talk and questioning

-- Differentiation to meet the needs of the children within the class whilst still providing each child with the opportunity to achieve the learning intentions to meet the expectations of their year group
+- Differentiation to meet the needs of the children within the class whilst still providing each child with the opportunity to achieve the learning intentions to meet the expectations of their year group.

 - A variety of resources to create engaging lessons